lcsirmaz/aleph/joe/README.md

 ## Aleph syntax highlighter for joe

-Add the file [aleph.jsf](aleph.jsf) to the syntac directory (typically it is /usr/share/joe/syntax/); moreover add the following lines to the `ftypes` configuration file (typically located in /etc/joe):
+Add the file [aleph.jsf](aleph.jsf) to the syntax directory (typically it is /usr/share/joe/syntax/); moreover add the following lines to the `ftypes` configuration file (typically located in /etc/joe/ftypes):

      ALEPH
     *.ale